Dr Russomano from US Shares Experiences

 Finally, Freedom Forum Chairman Dahal thanked Mr Russomanno for sharing his country's media law situation to the Nepali journalists, lawyers, media persons and government officials, and other stakeholders.
 He hoped that Mr Russomanno's presentation had enlightened the participants with US media practices and related laws.

-As many as 100 persons from the media and law sectors had attended the seminar.
+As many as 70 persons working in the media and law sectors had attended the seminar.

 All programs, interaction and discussions were organized by the Freedom Forum in collaboration with the Public Affairs Section, US Embassy.